pajkosmi/FLASH_workshop/workshop.md

   * `Simulation_init.F90` initializes the values in `Simulation_data.F90` based on the values specified in `flash.par`
   * `Simulation_initBlock.F90` assigns these newly initialized values onto the computational domain
     * For this Sod shocktube example, it initially defines the densitiy and pressure on each side of an interface

+  * If you'd like to explore more into setting up a problem.
+Begin in the `Simulation_data.F90` file.
+There are guided directions marked with the `!!%%` symbol.
   * Run `./setup Workshop_Sod -auto -2d -debug -nxb=18 -nyb=18 +spark +pm4dev -gridinterpolation=monotonic -objdir=obj_Sod_2D -makefile=gnu`